JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/spline/loft_splines.rst

 Description
 -----------
-This node generate a mesh by sampling some points on the input splines and bridge (connect) them in order.
+This node generates a mesh by sampling some points on the input splines and bridge (connect) them in order.

 .. image:: images/loft_splines_node.png
    :width: 160pt